Jacques44/node-red-contrib-traffic/README.md

 ## Usage

   This nodes accepts a `msg` and sends it according to its internal state.
-Its state may be "passing" or "blocking"
+Its state may be `passing` or `blocking`

   If in passing mode, a green circle is shown under the node and any incoming message is allowed and be ``sent`` If in blocing mode, a red circle is shown under the node and any incoming message is ``dropped``.